Steve Davis: Personal life and honours

 In 1988, Davis became the only snooker player named as the BBC Sports Personality of the Year, and was made an MBE.
 He was made an OBE in 2000, and has been honorary president of the Snooker Writers' Association.
 Although he was on the board of Leyton Orient F.C., he has been a Charlton Athletic F.C. fan most of his life.

 Davis married flight attendant Judith (née Greig) in 1990.
 They have two sons together, Greg (born in 1991) and Jack (born in 1993).
 In 1995, a British tabloid newspaper paid a 19-year-old dancer £32,000 to publish her allegations that Davis had had an extramarital affair with her.
 Davis and his wife divorced in 2005.
 At age 47, Davis began a relationship with 31-year-old accounts worker Jeannie Nash, who became his long-term partner.
 In 2012, Davis's son Greg entered Q-School with the aim of winning a place on the professional snooker tour, but failed to do so.

+Davis is a patron of Feline Fine Foundation, a Bristol-based cat charity.